 • Coupon – Interest is given to the investor on a regular basis.
 Monthly, quarterly, half-annually, and yearly are all possibilities.

-• Face Value – The amount paid out each bond by the issuer at maturity or when the call option is exercised by the issuer.
+• Face Value is the amount paid out by the issuer to each bond at maturity or when the call option is exercised by the issuer.

 • Credit Rating – A quantitative evaluation of a borrower’s creditworthiness in general or in relation to a specific bond by Credit Rating Agencies.